SAP-samples/btp-sac-forecast/documentation/develop/add-calc-view/README.md

-# Create Calculation View in SAP HANA Cloud
+# Create Calculation Views in SAP HANA Cloud

 In this section, you will learn how to create a Calculation view in SAP HANA Cloud.
 The Calculation view is then consumed in SAP Analytics Cloud using Live Data Connection to create a story for detailed data analysis.